BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab4.md

 ### D1: DNS Installation and Configuration

 1. Resolve public domains using your `Lab-4-DNS` machine as the recursive resolver for internal IPs only.
-You should be able to look up public domains from your `Lab-4-Internal` machine.
+You should be able to look up public domains from your `Lab-4-Internal` machine but you should not be able to look up public domains from your `172.18.X.X` address.

 ### D2: DNS Security